Camps & Workshops

-Summer camps 2020 will mirror last summer's structure, with adjustments made for a 100% virtual format.
+Summer camps 2021 will mirror last summer's structure, with adjustments made for in-person and 100% virtual format.
 Our team will provide clear schedules and online creation methods, with distance support for all interested in expressing their ideas on screen.
 All art supplies or other needed materials will be provided to students ahead of time.

 For the most part our process will utilize tools available in each person's home, and to assess the capacity each family has, we will be asking families to fill out a technology survey.
 We will try to make accommodations as best we can for all interested students.